zebreus/replicate-api/README.md

 This package uses the `fetch` API which is only supported in Node.js 18 and up.
 If you need to use an older version of node, you can probably use node-fetch but I have not tested it.
 It should be enough to just have node-fetch installed.
 The Options object supports passing a custom fetch function, you can also try to pass `node-fetch` there.

+## Building and testing this package

+To run the tests for this package you need an API token from <replicate.com>.
+Then you create a `src/tests/token.ts` file that exports the token as a string like: `export const token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" `.
+Now you can run `yarn test` to run the tests.